AI For Overflowing Toilet Calls

 Revenue Lift 24/7

-$425 average urgent job value Average revenue per converted booking, job, consult, or appointment.
+$475 average urgent toilet, drain, or bathroom leak value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with call logs, after hours mix, clog versus leak mix, toilet reset rate, flange or wax-ring work, sewage-sensitive calls, tenant impact, service area fit, dispatch capacity, and actual average invoice value.